Keller, Texas: Education

 The Keller Independent School District has 39 campuses serving more than 34,000 students.
-Students zoned to Keller ISD attend 23 different elementary schools, 12 different intermediate/middle schools, and 5 different high schools.
+Students zoned to Keller ISD attend 23 different elementary schools, 12 different intermediate/middle schools, and five different high schools.
 Most of the schools within the district are located in northeast Fort Worth.
 This means Keller's school district is substantially larger than the city itself.

 Infrastructure

 One source of Keller's bedroom-community serenity comes from having no contact with any interstate highways.
 U.S. Route 377, a north–south United States highway runs along Keller's western border, parallel to Interstate 35W.
 Davis Boulevard (FM1938), a north–south Farm to Market Road from North Richland Hills to Southlake, runs through Keller.
-Keller Parkway (FM 1709) runs from Interstate 35W in Fort Worth, where it is named "Golden Triangle Boulevard," to State Highway 114 (SH 114) in Southlake, where it is named "Southlake Boulevard."
+Keller Parkway (FM 1709) runs from Interstate 35W in Fort Worth, where it is named Golden Triangle Boulevard to State Highway 114 (SH 114) in Southlake, where it is named Southlake Boulevard.

-In September 2004, Verizon Communications, launched their FiOS fiber-optic communications network; 9,000 customers in Keller, Texas, were the very first in the nation.
+In September 2004, Verizon Communications, launched their FiOS fiber-optic communications network; 9,000 customers in Keller, Texas, were the first in the nation.
 Verizon replaced copper wires with optical fibers, commencing service in 2005.

 Keller consistently scores as a very safe city, in United States cities by crime rate (40,000–60,000) in Federal Bureau of Investigation Uniform Crime Reports statistics.